 - Cox First Amendment Gallery uses a variety of media to examine freedoms of religion, speech, press, assembly, and petition.

-- First Dogs: American Presidents and Their Pets showcases images and stories about some of the top dogs who have resided at the nation’s most prestigious address, including the newest addition: Sunny, President Barack Obama’s energetic new running mate for Bo.
+- First Dogs: American Presidents and Their Pets showcases images and stories about some of the top dogs who have resided at the nation’s most prestigious address.

 - Today’s Front Pages shows 80 newspaper front pages from around the world, enlarged and updated daily from daily submissions exceeding 1,000.
 Electronic access is available to more than 450 front pages.